DrPsychick/ansible-testing/README.md

 Requirements
 * `pip3 install -U molecule molecule-docker`

-Adjust the `molecule/default/vars.yml` to define which instances to provision.
+Adjust the `molecule/default/vars.yml` to define which containers to provision.
-Then adjust the `platforms` in `molecule.yml` accordingly.
+Then adjust the `platforms` in `molecule/default/molecule.yml` accordingly.

 `vars.yml`
 ```yaml